 - The gray and black water tanks could be damaged.

 You cannot see and check everything yourself, especially the wiring.
-I would recommend you to hire a trusted mechanic to inspect the vehicle and get the best possible advice.
-Take a ride, so you know if there is any vibration or any other underlying issue.
+I recommend hiring a trusted mechanic to inspect the vehicle and get the best possible advice.
+Take a ride so you know if there is any vibration or any other underlying issue.

-While on one side, buying a brand new RV is extremely expensive and has its issues.
-Investing in a used RV, on the other hand, poses several other risks.
-You may think of investing in its renovation and repair, but keep in mind, it becomes harder to find spare parts of ancient models.
+On the one hand, buying a brand-new RV is extremely expensive and has its issues.
+On the other hand, investing in a used RV poses several other risks.
+You may consider investing in its renovation and repair, but remember that finding spare parts for ancient models becomes harder.

-If you find a used RV at a very less price, don’t fall for it.
+If you find a used RV at a meager price, don’t fall for it.
 It may have numerous issues that you can’t detect.
 Never ignore the red flags.

 I do recommend investing in a used RV.
 However, there is no reason for anybody to buy such an old rig that is sure to have severe and costly problems.